prasu93/bigdata-flink-project/README.md

 --
 ## Yugandhar

-- The skill i would like to demonstarte is Producer
+- The skill I would like to demonstrate is Producer
 ---
 --
 --